CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInArktos.md

 ![alt text](NICandVPC-Overview.png "Overview")

-Alkaid supports different VPC implementations as long as they provide an API to manage the lifecycle of port resources.
+Arktos supports different VPC implementations as long as they provide an API to manage the lifecycle of port resources.
 For now we support two different implementations:

 * OpenStack Neutron
-* Alkaid Networking (Alcor)
+* Arktos Networking (Alcor)

 Different VPC implementation has different data plane components on computing hosts, and this requires different operations to attach a workload to the network.
-Alkaid leverages CNI plugin mechanism to support these different operations.
+Arktos leverages CNI plugin mechanism to support these different operations.

 ## Pod Spec Changes